 If you know of a relevant reference for DFHBI, please let us know.

-Keywords: DFHBI, supplier, fluorescence, fluorophores, RNA, imaging, Spinach2, localization, green, fluorescent, protein, Broccoli, Fluorescent, Probes, Fluorescent, Probes, Tocris Bioscience
+Keywords: DFHBI, DFHBI supplier, fluorescence, fluorophores, RNA, imaging, Spinach2, localization, green, fluorescent, protein, Broccoli, light, up, aptamers, FLAPs, Aptamers, Aptamer-based, Imaging, Fluorescent, Probes, 5609, Tocris Bioscience

 Citations for DFHBI